Tomev/qcflow/docs/source/model/models-from-code.rst

         In this example, we will define a very basic  model that, when called via ``predict()``, will utilize the input float value as an exponent to the number ``2``.
         The first code block, repesenting a discrete notebook cell, will create a file named ``basic.py`` in the same directory as the notebook.
-The contents of this file will be the model definition ``BasicModel``, as well as the import statements and the MLflow function ``set_model`` that will instantiate an instance of this model to be used for inference.
+The contents of this file will be the model definition ``BasicModel``, as well as the import statements and the QCFlow function ``set_model`` that will instantiate an instance of this model to be used for inference.

         .. code-block:: python